Givens Rotations for QR Decomposition, SVD and PCA over Database Joins

 Towards an algorithm for the general case, this section gives an example of applying Givens rotations to a matrix that represents the natural join of four input relations.
 The insights gained from this example lead to the formulation of the \Figaro algorithm.

 Our approach is as follows.
 The result of joining two relations is a union of Cartesian products: for each join key $\tpl x$, all rows from the first relation that have $\tpl x$ as their value for the join attributes are paired with all rows from the second relation with $\tpl x$ as their join value.
-We know from Section~\ref{sec:intro-example} and Section~\ref{sec:rotations-products} how these Cartesian products can be processed.
+Sec.\@~\ref{sec:intro-example} and \ref{sec:rotations-products} explain how to process Cartesian products.
 Then we take the union of their results, so, accumulate the resulting rows in a single matrix.

 Figure~\ref{fig:examplenaive} sketches the input matrices $\mat S_1, \ldots, \mat S_4$ and the join tree $\tau$ used in this section.
 We explain $\mat S_1$, the other matrices are similar.
 The matrix $\mat S_1$ in Figure~\ref{fig:examplenaive}(a) has a column $X_{12}$ that represents the key attribute common with the matrix $\mat S_2$.
 It contains two distinct values $a_1$ and $a_2$ for its join attribute $X_{12}$.
 For each $a_j$, there is one vector $\mat S_1^{a_j}$ of values for the data column $Y_1$ in $\mat S_1$.
 The rows of $\mat S_1$ are the union of the Cartesian products $[a_j] \times \mat S_1^{a_j}$, for all $j \in \{1,2\}$.